lassevk/DiffLib/EXAMPLES.md

 the scripts here rely on new features related to dumping out raw html to the output window.

-Ensure that you load up the solution file in Visual Studio 2010, and do a full rebuild for the Debug target before testing any of the examples.
+Ensure that you load up the solution file in Visual Studio 2010 or above and do a full rebuild for the Debug target before testing any of the examples.
 They rely on the binary produced as part of the build output.

   [1]: https://github.com/lassevk/DiffLib